RafasGit/booknpay/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 ## Contributing

-We welcome contributions from the community to enhance DecisionHub.
+We welcome contributions from the community to enhance booknpay.
 Feel free to submit bug reports, feature requests, or pull requests through the GitHub repository.

 ## License